manjeet9812kumar-dev/Latent-difusion-Model-Training-and-Testing/README.md

-# Building a Latent Diffusion Model from Scratch (PyTorch)
+# Building a Latent Diffusion Model from Scratch
 ---

 # Results first